JS-DevTools/host-environment/README.md

 [![OS and Browser Compatibility](https://jsdevtools.org/img/badges/ci-badges-with-ie.svg)](https://travis-ci.com/JS-DevTools/host-environment)

+Host Environment is a [universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) library that makes it easy to detect what host environment your code is running in.
+It lets you answer questions like:

+- Am I running in Node.js or a web browser?
+- Is this Node 8.x or newer?
+- Are we in Internet Explorer?
+- Is this a Windows computer?

-When writing [universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9), you often end up needing to know what environment your code is running in.
-Maybe some functionality is only available in Node and not in web browsers.
+Maybe some parts of your app are only available in Node and not in web browsers.
 Or maybe you need to determine whether to load a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) library.

-**Host Environment** makes it easy to write that kind of conditional code.
+Or maybe you need to [conditionally run tests](https://jsdevtools.org/karma-host-environment/) in different environments.
+Whatever your reason, Host Environment can help.